About Māori customary fishing

 Customary fishing regulations

 There are different customary fishing regulations for different areas.

 - The Fisheries (Kaimoana Customary Fishing) Regulations 1998 apply to the North Island and Chatham Islands.

 - The South Island Customary Fishing Regulations 1999 apply to the South Island and Stewart Island.

 - Other specific regulations relate to Deeds of Settlement for particular iwi (tribes).

 Under the regulations, guardians can be appointed for a specific rohe moana.

-Tangata whenua notify the Minister of Fisheries of proposed guardians (called tangata kaitiaki or tangata tiaki).
+Tangata whenua notify the Minister for Oceans and Fisheries of proposed guardians (called tangata kaitiaki or tangata tiaki).
 The Minister then confirms their appointment.